Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

 \subsection{Repeated removal and commutation of gates}

-To reduce the total gate count, after some transformations it is tested whether the circuit contains redundant gates or gate sequences.
-For this purpose, Pytket's \texttt{RemoveRedundancies} pass is used.
-Additionally, Pytket's \texttt{CommuteThroughMultis} pass is executed to commute gates.
-When applying commutations, single qubit gates are commuted through two-qubit gates wherever possible.
-This may again give rise to redundant gates, which can then be removed.
-Procedures of commutation and removing are repeated until the total gate count does not further decrease.
+Our compiler uses Pytket's \texttt{RemoveRedundancies} pass to remove redundant gates or gate sequences from the circuit.
+Additionally, our compiler executes Pytket's \texttt{CommuteThroughMultis} pass to commute gates.
+When applying commutations, single-qubit gates are commuted through two-qubit gates whenever possible.
+This may again introduce redundant gates, which can then be removed.
+The process of commuting and removing gates is repeated until the overall gate count is no longer reduced.

-This transformation step is first executed after eliminating the \gate{SWAP} gates and will be applied after some of the later transformation stages as well.
-It conserves the property of a gate sequence being in gate set $\mathcal{M}$ or being in gate set $\mathcal{N}$ up until multiples of $\tfrac{\pi}{2}$.
+Our compiler executes this transformation step first after the elimination of the \gate{SWAP} gates, and will also apply it after some of the later transformation stages.
+The transformation preserves the property that a gate sequence is in the gate set $\mathcal{M}$ or in the gate set $\mathcal{N}$ up to multiples of $\tfrac{\pi}{2}$.